Hrishikesh1312/CAD-DR/README.md

 The autoencoder.ipynb file contains code for visualizing in open3d as well as matplotlib.
 The matplotlib visualization will work on all systems while the open3d visualization is geared towards a higher quality, interactive visualization.

-## Instructions

-### Training
-1. Once you clone the repository, create folders in the main directory called "abc-dataset-stl" and "abc-dataset-ply"
-2. Download a chunk ABC dataset in STL format.
-3. Move 1000 STL files to the abc-dataset-stl directory
-4. The Model.ipynb can then be run.
-Additional information can be found in the notebooks.